 The New Parish Conference in Birmingham, UK brings together the wisdom and experience of those who have been carrying on the legacy of parish ministry for many generations with the innovation and experimentation of new expressions of church and mission to reimagine the parish for the 21st century.
 What does it mean to grow faithful presence in the turbulent complexity of our time and place?
 Leading voices from around the world, and pioneering practitioners from across the UK join together for two days of inspiration and collaboration around these themes.

 Plot Conference: Discover Your Story.
 Find Your Ground.
 Join with Conspirators.
-On October of 2017 Plot Conference will host its inaugural gathering bringing together neighbourhood leaders and practitioners from across Canada and around the world that care about the place they live, want to scheme together for reconciliation and renewal, and hope to discover how the story of God transforms their own story and the story of their place.
+Parish Collective Leaders in Canada are preparing to host an inaugural gathering bringing together neighbourhood leaders and practitioners that care about the place they live, want to scheme together for reconciliation and renewal, and hope to discover how the story of God transforms their own story and the story of their place.
 Parish Collective leaders in Canada have been innovating and partnering together at a grassroots level for many years.
 Now it is time for a national gathering on behalf of mutual inspiration, collaboration, and friendship.

 In 2015 the Parish Collective Organizing Team began partnering conversations with the Surrender Organizing Team recognizing their common heart and vision.
 In 2016 The Neighbourhood Collective was established by founding leaders as a shared space for individuals and groups seeking to be faithfully present in their neighbourhoods.
 Learn more about the life changing Conferences & Events hosted by Surrender: